 - Motivation: What is the motivation for the WG?
-Why establish a WG now? - Tasks: What are the proposed specific tasks (these must be measurable and attainable), timeline of activities (including appropriate milestones), and anticipated outcomes and benefits to US CLIVAR (describing links to appropriate Panel goals, the Science Plan, and agency programs)? - Publications and Outreach: What plans does the WG have for producing and publishing material suitable for the US CLIVAR website, journals, newsletters, reports, etc.? - Reporting: How and to which US CLIVAR Panels will the WG report? - Leadership and Suggested Membership: Who will co-chair the WG and what complimentary research experience does each co-chair bring?
+Why establish a WG now? - Tasks: What are the proposed specific tasks (these must be measurable and attainable), timeline of activities (including appropriate milestones), and anticipated outcomes and benefits to US CLIVAR (describing links to appropriate Panel goals, the Science Plan, and agency programs)? - Publications and Outreach: What plans does the WG have for producing and publishing material suitable for the US CLIVAR website, journals, newsletters, reports, etc.?
+What other programs would the WG activities align with and how would outreach be conducted? - Reporting: How and to which US CLIVAR Panels will the WG report? - Leadership and Suggested Membership: Who will co-chair the WG and what complimentary research experience does each co-chair bring?
 What is the suggested membership of the WG and what expertise does each proposed member provide? - NOTE: WGs are great opportunities for early career scientists.
 Diversity of membership should also be considered. - Resource Requirements: What are the activities for which resources are sought: travel, communications, reporting (e.g., the WG will meet once per year for 2 days, hold quarterly teleconferences, organize a 50-participant workshop, and submit for publication a 15-page manuscript)?